RandomSampleImputer#

 )

 In this example, we sample values at random, observation per observation, using as seed the value of the variable ‘MSSubClass’ plus the value of the variable ‘YrSold’.
-Note that this value might be different for each observation.
+Note that the seed’s value is different for each observation.

 # set up the imputer